day 2—arch-itecture at its finest

 Eventually, I wiggled to the edge of the bed and carefully climbed down.
 At 5’4”, with a 3-foot drop, it wasn’t the most graceful maneuver, but I managed without incident.

-Trent followed with ease, his 6’4” frame making it look effortless.
-Right behind him came the pitter-patter of four eager paws—Charlie, ready to greet the day.
+Trent effortlessly followed, his 6’4” frame making it appear effortless.
+Right behind him, the pitter-patter of four eager paws echoed—Charlie, eagerly ready to greet the day.

-Sliding open the door, we were greeted by stillness.
-No hum of engines, no chatter of strangers, no unplaceable city smells—just clean, crisp air and the sound of our breathing.
+As we slid open the door, we were greeted by an unsettling silence.
+There was no hum of engines, no chatter of strangers, and no unidentifiable city smells.
+Instead, we were enveloped by a refreshing, crisp air, accompanied only by the rhythmic sound of our own breathing.

-We exchanged a glance—giddy, hopeful, and a little uncertain.
-That’s the thing about freedom: no one tells you what to do.
-Up until now, our days were structured by routines and obligations.
+We exchanged a glance—giddy, hopeful, and a bit uncertain.
+That’s the beauty of freedom: no one dictates our actions.
+Until now, our days were governed by routines and obligations.

 “Should we make coffee?”
 I asked, breaking the moment.
 Trent nodded.